Hello everyone! My name is Shannon Amspacher!

 Hello everyone!
 My name is Shannon Amspacher, and I joined iRelaunch as the Manager of Strategic Initiatives on April Fool's Day of 2019 sincerely hoping it was not one giant trick the universe was playing on me.
 Each day since then, I've had to pinch myself to make sure I'm not dreaming.
 Apparently finally landing your dream job has that effect on people!
 I also officially signed my offer letter on International Women's Day, which I took to be a good omen.

 I grew up in the suburbs of Philadelphia and subsequently moved into the city for several years to attend college at Temple University.
 Upon graduation I started my career as a consultant for an employee benefits brokerage firm in the region and stayed there seven years.

-My fantastically supportive husband, Luke, and I will celebrate five years of marriage this October.
-A year after our wedding we moved to the charming town of Kennett Square with our exceptionally sweet dog, named Bailey (after Bailey’s Irish Liqueur)!
+A year after we wed, my fantastically supportive husband, Luke, and I moved to the charming town of Kennett Square with our exceptionally sweet dog, named Bailey (after Bailey’s Irish Liqueur)!